 Global manufacturer of technology products revamps SIOP and warehouse operations to sustain growth

 The best businesses not only build markets, they also continually improve their systems and processes to support that growth.
-That was the case recently when a major U.S.- based manufacturer of technology products realized its success was outpacing its capabilities in two key areas: sales, inventory and operations planning (SIOP) and warehouse management.
+That was the case recently when a major U.S.- based manufacturer of technology products realised its success was outpacing its capabilities in two key areas: sales, inventory and operations planning (SIOP) and warehouse management.

 In the area of SIOP, supply and demand fluctuated considerably and there was little transparency into changes in forecasts and the impact on supply planning.
 Manufacturing was facing capacity constraints, and there were ineffective metrics and analyses of supply-demand balancing, trade-offs and decisions.

 Regarding warehousing issues, delivery targets were being missed with lead times extending, inventory was difficult to locate, and warehouse layouts had become cumbersome as the firm continued to grow and add products to an already congested floorspace.

 Moreover, both the planning and warehouse management systems needed to be reconfigured in support of a migration to the Microsoft D365 enterprise planning system.
 The firm lacked the functional and technical expertise to properly design and configure Microsoft D365, as well as establish the optimal floor layout and pick path for inventory movements.